number42net/timedial/sidecars/website/src/content/index.md

 - **23 - Telnet**
 - **24 - Raw TCP** (least ideal, but useful for serial-to-TCP bridges or vintage terminals)

+In addition, for those looking for the true vintage experience, it's possible o slow down your connection:
+- **1223 Telnet** Emulates a 1200 baud connection
+- **2423 Telnet** Emulates a 2400 baud connection
+- **9623 Telnet** Emulates a 9600 baud connection

 **Privacy Note:** While passwords are encrypted on the server, Telnet and raw TCP connections transmit credentials in plain text.
 Don't store anything important on the server and use a unique password you don't use elsewhere.

 # What You'll Find Inside